JCAndKSolutions/android-unit-test/README.md

 Android Unit Test
 =================
-A Gradle plugin to add unit testing to the android plugin.
+A Gradle plugin to add unit testing to the Android's plugin.
 Prepared for Robolectric.

 Usage
 -----